 Roger Halligan has been creating sculpture professionally since the mid seventies.
-After graduating with an MFA with honors in Studio Arts from the University of Georgia in 1977 he moved to North Carolina where he was an exhibit designer for the North Carolina Zoological Park for 15 years.
-In 1993, he was awarded the State of North Carolina Governor's Award for Excellence for his work in the design and construction of the Sonora Desert Exhibit.
-He left the zoo in 1992 to devote his time to his fine art work .
+After graduating with an MFA with honors in Studio Arts from the University of Georgia in 1977, he moved to North Carolina where he became an exhibit designer for the North Carolina Zoological Park.
+As part of a team of artists they developed award winning design/build naturalistic habitats for a variety of species of wild animals.
+He left the zoo in 1992 to devote his time to his fine art work.
+In 1993, the design team was awarded the State of North Carolina Governor's Award for Excellence for their worki in the design and construction of the Sonora Desert Habitats.

-His art is in many public and private collections, including the Weatherspoon Museum, Greensboro, NC; the Maitland Museum in Maitland, FL; and the William King Museum, Abingdon, VA.
-The cities of Greensboro, Carrboro and Raleigh, NC and Chattanooga, TN also own his sculpture.
-He is in the collections of the North Carolina Center for the Advancement of Teaching, Cullowhee, NC; the Triad Regional Farmers Market in Colfax, NC., the UNC- Asheville Kellogg Center in Hendersonville, NC amd Rock City, Lookout Mountian, GA.
-His work can be seen regularly at the Arts Company, Nashville, TN, and at Chenoweth .
-Halligan Studios in Chattanooga, TN.
+His art is in many public and private collections, including the Jule Smith Collins Museum at Auburn University, the Weatherspoon Museum, Greensboro, NC; the Maitland Museum in Maitland, FL; and the William King Museum, Abingdon, VA.
+The cities of Greensboro, Carrboro and Raleigh, NC and Chattanooga, and Johnson City, TN also own his sculpture.
+He is in the collections of the North Carolina Center for the Advancement of Teaching, Cullowhee, NC; the Triad Regional Farmers Market in Colfax, NC., the UNC- Asheville Kellogg Center in Hendersonville, NC as wll as Rock City, Lookout Mountian, GA and the Edwin Hotel in Chattanooga.
+His work can be seen regularly at Chenoweth .
+Halligan Studios in Lake City, SC.